Home »

 Python

-extend() method is used to extend a list, it extends the list by inserting the list of the elements at the end of the current list.
-The method is called with this list (current list, in which we have to add the elements) and another list (or any iterable) is supplied as an argument.
+The extend() is an inbuilt method of the list class that is used to extend a list, it extends the list by inserting the list of the elements at the end of the current list.
+The method is called with this list (the current list, in which we have to add the elements), and another list (or any iterable) is supplied as an argument.

 list_name.index(iterable)